 When it comes to occasion dressing, knowing what to wear to the races is perhaps the most challenging.
 Thanks to the strict dress codes and age-old formal traditions, it can be easy to not feel like yourself and end up buying something you would never ever wear again.
 Because really how practical is a fascinator that looks like a tropical bird?
 And, for that matter, how much do you even want to own one?
-Races such as Ascot (which takes places in June) or Goodwood are the chance to dress up and wear something you wouldn't usually, but there are some key things you need to bear in mind so you aren't that barefoot racegoer hobbling in the rain with a hat in your hand.
-Scroll for our six golden rules for dressing for the races.
+Races such as Goodwood are the chance to dress up and wear something you wouldn't usually, but there are some key things you need to bear in mind so you aren't that barefoot racegoer hobbling in the rain with a hat in your hand.
+Scroll for our golden rules for dressing for the races.

-The golden rule of dressing for the races is try avoiding high heels altogether, because you will be on your feet all day, and often have to walk far from the station or car park to the stands.
-Make like Olivia Palermo at the polo, and wear a delicate pair of ballet pumps.
+The golden rule of dressing for the races is to try avoiding high heels altogether because you will be on your feet all day.
+You'll likely also have to walk far from the station or car park to the stands.
+Make like Doina at Royal Ascot earlier this year and wear a pair of wedge espadrilles.

 Certain races or enclosures have specific requirements when it comes to your hats, such as in the Royal Enclosure at Royal Ascot, where you must wear a headpiece that covers at least four inches in diameter.
-However, if you don't have to wear a hat, play with bows, headbands and clips, which will look far cooler and younger than a formal hat.
+However, if you don't have to wear a hat, play with bows, headbands or clips.
+These will look far cooler and younger than a formal hat.

 We're majorly into this hair accessory right now.

 Look for Floral Dresses You Can Recycle at Weddings